Eden Center: Events

-Crimes
+Crime

 In 1997, after a fatal shooting, the Falls Church Police Department opened a substation at Eden Center.
 The property landlord also began operating 48 closed-circuit monitoring cameras.

 On August 11, 2011, federal agents, Virginia State Police, and local police jointly raided several businesses in Eden Center, seizing more than $1 million in cash from one business and small amounts from other businesses.
 Also seized were several gambling machines; and 19 people were arrested on suspicion of gambling and alcohol crimes.
 Police blamed the Dragon Family gang, a Vietnamese-American criminal gang that operates in Asian-American hubs across North America.
 No felony charges were ever filed, and ultimately, though some defendants pleaded guilty, many had their cases dismissed before trial.
 At least one defendant went to trial and was found not guilty of the charges.
 The raid ignited tensions between the Eden Center businesses and the City of Falls Church government.
 After a second raid five months later arrested suspects on a variety of gambling and money laundering charges, many in the community alleged racism and poor investigation by the police.